Nik Thakkar: 2016 to present: NEO 10Y

+In 2023, NEO 10Y released of their eponymous single, ONENESS (WHO WE ARE).
+In 2024 he released CHOOSE LOVE / CRYING IN THE SIMULATION as well as a collaboration with Frank Royal and Fairy Boy, titled, The One.
+In 2025, he released UNSERIOUS and ASCETIC HEDONIST.

 Musical style and influences

 NEO 10Y presented his Amerikkka as "electronic aggression" comparable to Aphex Twin and Squarepusher.
 Thakkar listed Grace Jones, Elliott Smith, Bob Marley and Zaha Hadid as inspirations for his art.

 He also cites Britney Spears, Kurt Cobain, Aaliyah and 2Pac as influences.

 Personal life

 NEO 10Y has been recognized by Conde Nast's them magazine, as a pioneering queer artist known for incorporating astrology into their music releases.

 Activism

 In 2015, Thakkar teamed up with All Boxed Up to raise funds to support the Albert Kennedy Trust for homeless LGBTQ youth.

 Thakkar attended an anti-Donald Trump Rally in London dressed in his NEO 10Y Mickey Mouse character.

 In 2018, Nik was part of a controversial set of episodes for BBC3's ‘Britain’s Most Offended’ TV show as a vegan activist.
 Equating the slaughter of animals to rape and racism, his arguments brought on a large discussion of the treatment of animals.

 In 2018 with the release of NEO 10Y single Dopamine, Nik's hopes for world peace was made more clear in this Gay Times article where he said, “For us to choose love, those of us with voices need to use them to speak up, otherwise there is no point in us having platforms.”
 Also discussing world peace in Billboard he commented on the song Dopamine "the bridge of the song explains this clearly with, "I am full of hope and all I'm longing for is peace/ So please give me that my friend" is the idea of finding peace within oneself, so that we can find peace as a planet, for humanity overall.

 In an interview with Buzzfeed in 2019, Nik spoke out about nude solicitations from an editor at Billboard magazine.

 This resulted in the editor being fired and a movement within the queer community encouraging other artists to speak up about similar unprofessional behaviour.

 Billboard released a statement in support of NEO 10Y and other artists.

 In March 2019, Nik was featured in a mini documentary about Climate Change Anxiety for BBC Ideas where he stated that at this point in history the onus is on the individual to create action through changes in consumption patterns.